ekhadley/subliminal/README.md

                      - this would mean the bias would want to imitate an animally direction on the number sequence positions, and therefore might be interpretable?
                      - i mean obviously the choice of animal is making some difference to the numbers, that has to happen through attention in some way or another

    - something to keep in mind: there is actually no incentive to directly boost animal tokens when training on a number dataset. logits are linear.
       - becuase there are no animal related tokens in the numbers dataset, those elements of the unembedding never get changed at all
       - The only way animal related tokens would get boosted by our bias is if the bias changes both the logits for animal tokens AND normal number tokens, and the simple separator tokens, as per the dataset format.

+- I trained multibiases.
+   - multibiases are what I'm calling a set of biases that are all trained at the same time, each for a different activation in the model, rather than one at a time like above.
+   - various targets have been attempted.
+      - biasing q, k, and v projections at all attn layers seems to work best for interpreting/focus of the intervention
+      - hook_resid_post also works similarly well
+      - mlp_in works a bit worse than resid_post
+   - multibiases bring us down to exactly the teacher model's loss reliably, for every dataset.
+They never go under.
+      - probably just because no memorization is happening. information capacity is low, generalizable interventions are needed. makes sense.
+   - steering on all biases while evaluating animal preferences:
+      - reliably recovers animal preference in steer-animal datasets.
+At least as much animal preference change as the single bias method.
+      - for prompted animal datasets:
+         - we see a pattern that is dominated by the static effect of the system prompt's format, and a slight bias towards the target animal.
+            - if you mean center and normalize by rows, the target animal is very clear, with the exception of lion which appears very much like cat.

+   - attempts to interpret the trained biases:
+      - the individual directions of the multibias do not appear interpretable in feature space or dla
+      - the sum of all vectors (for resid_post biases) does not have an interpretable dla
+      - the activation differences on a pretraining dataset doesn't show any animal-related tokens at the top of the dla
+      - We can steer using the biases and collect mean activations on a pretraining dataset.
+         - we can, for each animal, for each bias trained on a different dataset, choose a bunch  of tokens related to the animal and see how steering effects their mean logits
+            - we find that there is [some targeted..quite targeted] effects on the animal of the dataset the bias was trained on.
+               - qkv biases are clearly the best here.

 - I tested out the system-prompt-to-function-vector method.
    - In general, we find the gathered activations to be pretty useless.